NationalSecurityAgency/SIMP/README.md

 **Please do not upload material that has not been approved for public release.**

-# Where's the code?!

-For those out there that just want the goods, the actual code for the SIMP project is hosted under the [SIMP GitHub Organization](https://github.com/simp).

 ## Quickstart

-### New System/Bare Metal

-If you're using a new system such as a blank VM or a bare metal system, you will want to follow the [instructions for building an ISO](https://simp-project.atlassian.net/wiki/display/SD/Compiling+the+SIMP+Tarball+and+ISO).

 ### Existing System Migration

 If you are looking to use the SIMP materials on an existing system, instructions are available on the [SIMP Confluence](https://simp-project.atlassian.net/wiki/display/SD/Installing+SIMP+on+an+existing+system).

+### New System/Bare Metal

+If you're using a new system, such as a fresh VM or a bare metal system, you will want to follow the[instructions for building an ISO](https://simp-project.atlassian.net/wiki/display/SD/Compiling+the+SIMP+Tarball+and+ISO).

 ## User Documentation